Abraham Lincoln was assassinated on April 14, 1865 at the Ford's Theater by John Wilkes Booth

 President elect Franklin Delano Roosevelt was shot at by Giuseppe Zangara on February 15, 1933 in Miami, Florida.
 A spree of bullets were unleashed into the crowd.
 Four innocent bystanders were wounded during the shooting spree along with Mayor Antone Cermak.
 The Mayor was the only victim mortally wounded in the right lung and he died in the hospital two weeks later.
 Franklin Roosevelt escaped the assassination attempt unharmed

-Gerald Ford was approached by a woman in red on September 5, 1975 Waving a .45 caliber hand gun at Fords head, with a duck by the President and swift action of the secret service, the gun was grabbed before it could be fired.
-Lynnette Alice Fromme's gun was not loaded but she was arrested for the attempted assassination of President Ford.
+Gerald Ford was approached by a woman in red on September 5, 1975 Waving a .45 caliber hand gun at his head.
+Ford saw the gun, ducked and the Secret Service swiftly took action the gun was grabbing the would be assassins gun before it could be fired.
+Though the President was never in any real danger, because the gun was not loaded, Lynnette Alice "Squeaky" Fromme was still arrested and tried for the attempted assassination of President Ford.

 Sara Jane Moore branding a .38 caliber gun on September 22, 1975 fired at President Gerald Ford just outside the Saint Francis Hotel entrance in San Francisco, California.

-Belonging to a radical leftist group Moore's motive in her own words was: "to spark a revolution."
-Fortunately she only got off one shot and Ford was
+Moore belonged to a radical leftist group and her motive in her own words: "To spark a revolution."
+Fortunately she only got off one unsuccessful shot and President Ford was

 unharmed.
 However, a nearby cab driver suffered a flesh wound when the bullet grazed him.